MicrosoftDocs/powerapps-docs/powerapps-docs/user/advanced-find.md

 ## Share a personal view

-Before you can share a personal view, you must save it as a personal view.
+Before you can share a personal view, it must be saved.

 1. On the command bar, select the **Advanced Find** button.
 2. On the Advanced Find tab, select **Saved Views**.